andyl/dyn_db/README.md

 ## Features

-Use DynDb to store data in one or more segregated / isolated databases.
+Use DynDb to manage one or more segregated / isolated databases.

 This may be useful in situations with:
 - privacy concerns - medical or financial data